Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The forty-fourth, forty-sixth and forty-seventh cantatas of the cycle.

-These three cantatas were composed in April and June of 1725 and have certain characteristics in common, specifically the fact that all are based upon, and begin with, the words of Christ expressed in the first person.
-This would explain why Bach dispensed with the opening choruses, replacing them with arias for the bass, the voice traditionally used to depict the words of God or Jesus.
+These three cantatas were composed in April and June of 1725 in the order as stated above.
+They have certain characteristics in common, specifically the fact that all are based upon, and begin with, the words of Christ expressed in the first person.
+This would explain why Bach dispensed with the opening choruses, replacing them with arias for the bass, the voice traditionally used to depict the authorative words of God or Jesus.

 That aside, there are a number of ways in which these three works differ, not only from the bulk of the second cycle cantatas but also from each other.
 In some ways they remind us of several of the less constricted and more free-ranging structures of the first cycle.
 They retain a balanced mix of arias and recitatives in addition to the expected concluding chorales.

-Bach was making use of chorales in a number of different ways at this time, but he seems to have temporarily lost interest in the fantasias based upon them.
+Bach approached the repertoire of chorales in different ways at this time, having apparently temporarily lost interest in the fantasias derived from them.
 Immediately after the Easter celebrations he wrote a large-scale choral movement for C 103 but not for Cs 42, 85 or 87 and he waited five weeks before presenting the first of the two last fantasias of the cycle (C 128).
 Of these three cantatas commencing with a bass aria, only one (108) contains a chorus, the other two making do with the closing chorales.

 It has often been suggested that this may have been in order to give his singers a well deserved rest after the performances of Cs 4 and 6, the Saint John Passion and Easter Oratorio, all presented in under a week.
 But if this were the case, why saddle them with the complex choruses in Cs 103 and 108?
 And in the latter work, why position the single chorus in the middle of the cantata rather than at the beginning?